 Traditional stormwater infrastructure, called gray infrastructure, includes storm drains and pipes which concentrate and move stormwater away from the built environment and into streams, untreated.

 The City’s oldest stormwater pipes are over 100 years old.
+This public system consists of approximately 300 miles of pipes.

 Crews routinely inspect and rank pipe integrity using closed circuit television (CCTV).